sunfounder/euler-kit/docs/source/pyproject/python_start/quick_guide_thonny.rst

         >>> %Run -c $EDITOR_CONTENT

-    * The first line prompts for the MicroPython version, the date, and your device information.
+    * The first line shows the version of MicroPython, the date, and your device information.
-    * The second line suggests that you can type "help()" to get some help.
+    * The second line prompts you to enter "help()" to get some help.
-    * The third line is an instruction from Thonny telling the MicroPython interpreter on your Pico to run the contents of the script area - the 'EDITOR_CONTENT'.
+    * The third line is a command from Thonny telling the MicroPython interpreter on your Pico to run the contents of the script area - "EDITOR_CONTENT".
-    * If there are any messages after the third line, they are usually the message you told MicroPython to print, or the error messages for the code.
+    * If there is any message after the third line, it is usually a message that you tell MicroPython to print, or an error message for the code.

 #.
 Stop Running

     |mps_stop_it|

-    Click the **Stop/Restart backend** button to stop the running code.
-After stopping, the ``%RUN -c $EDITOR_CONTENT`` in the shell will disappear.
+    To stop the running code, click the **Stop/Restart backend** button.
+The **%RUN -c $EDITOR_CONTENT** command will disappear after stopping.

 #.
 Open File

-    If you want to open your saved code file, there are two ways:
+    Here are two ways to open a saved code file.

-    * The first is to click the open icon in the Thonny toolbar, just like when you save the program, you will be asked whether you want to open from **This Computer** or **Raspberry Pi Pico**, for example, click **Raspberry Pi Pico** and you will see a list of all programs you saved to your Pico.
+    * The first method is to click the open icon on the Thonny toolbar, just like when you save a program, you will be asked if you want to open it from **this computer** or **Raspberry Pi Pico**, for example, click **Raspberry Pi Pico** and you will see a list of all the programs you have saved on the Pico.
-    * The second one is to open the files preview directly by clicking **View** -> **Files**->, then double-clicking the corresponding ``.py`` file to open it.
+    * The second is to open the file preview directly by clicking **View**->**File**-> and then double-clicking on the corresponding ``.py`` file to open it.